 Using MSI distribution packages

 Endpoint Manager supports MSI installation with full status reporting and MSI package recognition.
 The MSI distribution package type is the Endpoint Manager preferred method of software distribution.
-Understanding the MSI parameters will help you set up MSI packages and delivery methods.
+Understanding the MSI parameters will help you set up MSI packages.

 Using MSI command-line parameters with software distribution